takeAction/jekyll-now/_posts/2018-02-25-Jenkins-Deploy2Tomcat.md

 10. **Add post build action** to deploy war to tomcat if build success. `deploy war/ear to a container` should be selected.

-    value of `war/ear files` should be `<your svn project folder name>/target/*.war`, if this value is wrong, then Jenkins cannot run this depoly action, there is no error message on console output and `/var/log/jenkins/jenkins.log`.
+    value of `war/ear files` should be `<your svn project folder name>/target/*.war` or `*/target/*.war` if this value is wrong, then Jenkins cannot run this depoly action, there is no error message in console output and `/var/log/jenkins/jenkins.log`.

     In this section, `Context Path` is your web app name in tomcat, you can leave it empty.